etsangsplk/hashgraph-ledger/README.md

 Stefan Corporation (ステファン株式会社, sutefuan kabushikikaisha) is the first company in the world to issue and trade cryptographically signed company shares (kabushiki) that are regulated by a government body (Japan).

+It is planned to integrate the allotment of shares into a blockchain network.
+The technology base has not been decided yet.

 Issued shares contain a JSON web token that embed the amount of shares as the claim payload.

-It is planned to integrate the issuance of these kind of shares into a blockchain network.
-The technology base has not been decided yet.

 Stefan Corporation is registering the JWT claim name `shares` to store the amount of shares held by the subscriber with the IETF.